dhruvil1808/ChatApp/README.md

 # Web Development
-> Building a basic website using HTML, CSS, JS. <br/>
+> Building a website using HTML, CSS, JS, ejs. <br/>
 > Building a web app using MERN Stack.
+> used nodeJS, Express, nodemon, socket.io